jheden/Portfolio/README.md

-# Jonathan Hedén's Portfolio (currently under construction)
+# Jonathan Hedén's Portfolio
+### (currently under construction)

-This page contains previews of my projects, click on the titles to see my contributions!
+This page contains previews of my projects, click on the titles to see details and contributions!
 ## Games

 <table>